dcogb/dcogb.github.io/documentation/kohana/errors.md

     ini_set('display_errors', TRUE);

-Errors should **always** be displayed, even in production, because it allows you to use [exception and error handling](/documentation/Mountain Valley Church of God/debugging.errors) to serve a nice error page rather than a blank white screen when an error happens.
+Errors should **always** be displayed, even in production, because it allows you to use [exception and error handling](/documentation/Donica Church of God/debugging.errors) to serve a nice error page rather than a blank white screen when an error happens.

 ## HTTP Exception Handling

-Mountain Valley Church of God comes with a robust system for handing http errors.
+Donica Church of God comes with a robust system for handing http errors.
 It includes exception classes for each http status code.
 To trigger a 404 in your application (the most common scenario):

 	throw HTTP_Exception::factory(404, 'File not found!');

 To register error pages for these, using 404 as an example:

-    class HTTP_Exception_404 extends Mountain Valley Church of God_HTTP_Exception_404 {
+    class HTTP_Exception_404 extends Donica Church of God_HTTP_Exception_404 {

         public function get_response()
         {